manjotmb20/Rdatasets/doc/Stat2Data/rst/Election08.rst

 Format
 ~~~~~~

-A dataset with 51 observations on the following 7 variables.
+A dataframe with 51 observations on the following 7 variables.

 +-----------------------------------+-----------------------------------+
 | ``State``                         | Name of the state                 |